2013 Bulacan local elections: Angat

 Gilberto Santos is the incumbent, his opponent is former mayor Leonardo De Leon.

 Doña Remedios Trinidad

 Ronaldo Flores is the incumbent, his opponent is Pangko Sembrano.

 Norzagaray

 Fel Legaspi is the incumbent, his opponent is Alfredo "Fred" De Guzman Germar.

 San Ildefonso

-Incumbent Carla Paula Galvez-Tan withdrew her candidacy to give way to her father former mayor Edgardo Galvez, former mayor Edgardo Galvez opponent is his nephew Gerald Galvez.
-Gerald is son of former mayor Gener Galvez, former mayor Gener is brother of Edgardo Galvez.
+Incumbent Carla Paula Galvez-Tan withdrew her candidacy to give way to her father, former mayor Edgardo Galvez.
+His opponent is his nephew, Gerald; Gerald is the son of former mayor Gener Galvez, who is the brother of Edgardo Galvez.

 San Miguel

 Roderick Tiongson is the incumbent, his opponent is Brgy.
 Sta.
 Ines Captain John "Bong" Alvarez.

 San Rafael

-Lorna Silverio is the incumbent, her opponent is vice mayor Goto Viologo.
+Lorna Silverio is the incumbent, her opponent is vice mayor Goto Violago.